| |

 the huge white amphibian always looks impressive against a blue

-agile the Cat can be.
-A personal favourite for myself was the
+how agile the Cat can be.
+A personal favourite for myself was

-display by the L6 Cub and Boeing Stearman.
-Basked in golden sunshine
+the display by the L6 Cub and Boeing Stearman.
+Basked in golden

-these two aircraft were put through their paces with some skillful
+sunshine these two aircraft were put through their paces with

 One

-the OFMC (Old Flying Machine Company) Spitfire MH434 and P-51d
+between the OFMC (Old Flying Machine Company) Spitfire MH434

-Mustang "Ferocious Frankie".
-It always amazes me how
+and P-51d Mustang "Ferocious Frankie".
+It always amazes

-tight this pair (flown on this occasions by Brian Smith and Alistair
+me how tight this pair (flown on this occasions by Brian Smith

-Kay) manage to fly - it always brings back memories of Mark and
+and Alistair Kay) manage to fly - it always brings back memories

-Ray Hanna.
-The final act of the day was the always populat B17
+of Mark and Ray Hanna.
+The final act of the day was the always

-"Sally B" - a flying memorial to the American airmen
+populat B17 "Sally B" - a flying memorial to the American

-of WW2, she always manages to bring a certain kind of emotion
+airmen of WW2, she always manages to bring a certain kind of

 |